mukeshsoni/llm-driven-analysis/README.md

 - [X] Implement a simple MCP server and test with MCP inspector
 - [X] Implement a simple MCP client and test with our MCP server
 - [X] Integrate our chat loop with the MCP client so that the LLM can use our MCP server.
 The key is to have the chat loop as a method of MCP client.
 The MCP client takes care of both communicating with the LLM endpoint as well as making the tools calls to the appropriate MCP servers.
+- [X] Make the MCP client, MCP server and the openai endpoint work together.
+Update prompt so that the LLM calls our tool for some task.
+The tool description takes care of LLM calling a tool.
+We don't need to tell it again inside the prompt.
 - [ ] Use structured output with pydantic classes
 - [ ] Add an MCP server which runs SQL queries on some database.
 Will need to change the prompt too.
 - [ ] Expose the MCP client through an http api endpoint